Sung-Huan/ANNOgesic/docs/source/tutorial.rst

     TCTATGGGCCTACAGGGCTTGGAAAAACGCACTTGCTTCAAGCTGTGGGAAATGCAAGTT
     TGGAAATGGGAAAAAAAGTGATTTATGCTACGAGTGAAAATTTTATCAATGATTTTACTT

-We can see that the sequence of "NC_test.1" is stored in ``test_case1.fa``.
-Moreover, the third nucleotide is replaced from G to c.
+We can see the third nucleotide of ``NC_test.1.fa`` is replaced from G to c.
 Moreover, The sixth nucleotide T is deleted.
 If we check ``test_case2.fa``, the modification is also according to the mutation table and our setting.

 If the mutation table can not be provided, we can also use subcommand ``snp`` to detect mutations and generate